Managing Difficult Behaviour

 When children feel settled inside, they don’t need to act out anymore.

-Even though the behaviour can be the glaringly obvious thing that needs to change, when we work together, we look to understand what is undeneath this behaviour, what is driving it and what we can do about it.
+Even though the behaviour can be the glaringly obvious thing that needs to change, when we work together, we look to understand what is underneath this behaviour, what is driving it and what we can do about it.
 We are looking to meet and support the child on a whole different level.

 This approach helps you to shift your role from managing your childs behaviour, to helping them manage their own behaviour.
 You can support your child to make different choices that maybe they don't see right now, but they can experiment with and find a way through.